How much is the tuition fee?

 How can I finance my PhD?

-The BMS selects recipients for its merit-based scholarships from all Phase I and Phase II applicants who submit their application by 1 December.
-Late applications may be submitted by the final deadline of 1 March, but only a limited number of scholarships are available by that time.
-For further information about these and other scholarships, see this page of our website: http://www.math-berlin.de/students/financing-your-phd.
+The BMS selects recipients for its merit-based scholarships from all Phase I and Phase II applicants who submit their application by the first round deadline of 1 December.
+Applications can also be submitted by in the second round, but only a limited number of scholarships remain available at that time.
+For further information about these and other funding possibilities, see this page of our website:

 If I am admitted to Phase I without a BMS scholarship, will I be able to apply for funding from the BMS next year?